Current Exhibits

 Boat Captain

-The 1937 flood was one of the most devastating floods in U.S. history, heavily impacting Paducah, Kentucky.
-The Ohio River rose to catastrophic levels due to a combination of heavy rainfall and melting snow, reaching a peak of 60.8 feet on January 23, 1937, far above the flood stage of 39 feet.
-Thousands of residents were displaced, and the flood caused millions of dollars in damage.
-It took years for the city to fully recover.
-The 1937 flood remains a significant chapter in Paducah's history, and its impact on the region influenced future flood control efforts.
-Guests will view pictures from the impact of this historic flood and see a boat that was used to help rescue stranded people from their homes.
+The 1937 flood was one of the most devastating floods in U.S. history, severely affecting Paducah.
+A combination of heavy rainfall and melting snow caused the Ohio River to surge to 60.8 feet on January 23, far exceeding the average flood stage of 39 feet.
+Thousands of residents were displaced, and the city suffered millions of dollars in damage, requiring years to recover.
+This disaster led to significant improvements in regional flood control efforts.
+Guests can view powerful photographs documenting the flood's impact and see a typical rescue boat used during the crisis.

 River Bottoms